Skip to content

 Video encoding can be skipped by setting codec to none

-In which case, you may want to save raw video frames as safetensors
+In that case, you may want to save raw frames as a safetensors file and use a command-line utility to encode video later.

 python encode-video.py

-Those can be used for further processing or to manually create video using ffmpeg
+These can be used for further processing or to manually create a video from an image sequence with ffmpeg.

 LoRA

-Effects will be limited unless LoRA is trained on FramePack itself
+Effects are limited unless the LoRA is trained on FramePack itself.

 Uses standard syntax: <lora:filename:weight>